UNIVERSITY OF KENTUCKY COLLEGE OF LAW

 Article II ‑ Violations

-The conduct specified in the following six paragraphs is a violation of the Honor Code only if (1) the conduct is intentional, and (2) it relates to any work intended to result in or lead to completion of work for academic credit from the College of Law, while using the placement resources and facilities, or on or in connection with an application for admission to the College.
+The conduct specified in the following six paragraphs is a violation of the Honor Code only if (1) the conduct is intentional, and (2) it relates to any work (a) intended to result in or lead to completion of work for academic credit from the College of Law or (b) undertaken while using the Career Development Office, its resources, or its facilities; (c) on or in connection with an application for admission to the College of Law; or (d) in connection with obtaining employment.
+(A) Lying.
+Lying is deliberate misrepresentation of a fact, or deliberate omission of facts making an otherwise true statement a misrepresentation.

 (C) Stealing.
-Stealing is taking without permission any property belonging to another in order to obtain an academic advantage.
+Stealing is taking without permission any property belonging to another with the intention of obtaining an academic advantage or with the intention of causing another student an academic advantage or disadvantage.

 Article III - Administration